oat-sa/taohub-articles/forge/Rest.md

 Identification using Digest
 ---------------------------

 The Digest protocol is not yet implemented.
-Steps left for implementing it :
+Steps left for implementing it:

 - Store along user definition their hash upon user creation and update\
 - Retrieve this hash and combine it within RestCommonModule.php